How Long Does a Divorce Take in Florida?

 through mediation or other out-of-court negotiation strategies, it will

 be necessary to go to court for a trial.
-At the trial, both parties will
+This is called a contested final

-have the opportunity to introduce evidence and witnesses and to seek to
+hearing, where both parties will have the opportunity to introduce evidence

-convince the judge to rule in their favor.
+and witnesses to convince the judge to rule in their favor.
+If applicable,

 How You Can Speed Up The Process